LifeScopeLabs/lifescope-unity/lambda/tutorial/step-4.md

 The URL should be shown as the ‘Invoke URL’ in the top middle of the page on a blue background.

 You need to copy this URL into a few places.
-One is the INVOKE_URL Environment Variable in the Lambda function (don’t forget to Save the Lambda function).
+One is the SITE_URL Environment Variable in the Lambda function (don’t forget to Save the Lambda function).
-The other is as a Redirect URL in the LifeScope app you created in Step 1.
+The other is as a Redirect URL in the LifeScope app you created in Step 1, with '/complete' added to the end (e.g. https://abcdefg.execute-api.us-east-1.amazonaws.com/dev/complete).
-When you've copied it into the text box, make sure to click the green '+' next to it and then click the Save App button.
+When you've copied it into the text box and added '/complete', make sure to click the green '+' next to it and then click the Save App button.

 Navigate to the top level of the 'lambda' directory and run